tom-mohr/clevertable/README.md

 ### Transpose

-Can transpose nested lists, given that the nested lists are of equal length.
+Can transpose nested tuples, given that the nested tuples are of equal length.

 For example, look at this elegant implementation of the [`List()`](#list) converter: